tylergneill/skrutable/manual.md

 Within the code, I speak of all of these as as 'schemes'.

 Separate from this is the technical 'encoding' of the text data itself on the computer.
 Some transliteration schemes, such as Harvard-Kyoto and SLP, by design use only very simple characters falling within the first 127 codepoints (i.e., ASCII characters), namely, the upper- and lowercase Roman letters.
 Other schemes, however, use other, more complex characters and thus require use of higher Unicode codepoints.
 For example, IAST uses combining diacritics, whereas a non-Roman script like Devanagari constitutes an entirely new set of characters.
-In this way, Iused the word 'encoding' here exclusively to refer to the specification (in particular, UTF-8) according to which textual data is stored and manipulated by the computer.
+In this way, I use the word 'encoding' here exclusively to refer to the specification (in particular, UTF-8) according to which textual data is stored and manipulated by the computer.

 Finally, fonts, the most superficial level of text representation at software run-time, are ignored here.